Daniel M. Merfeld, Ph.D.

 Boston MA 02114

-I study vestibular function using various behavioral measures, including assays of balance, perception, and the vestibulo-ocular reflex (VOR).
-I also use dynamic systems models to help gain insight into the complexities of multi-sensory integration involved in our sense of spatial orientation.
+I study our sense of equilibrium with a strong interest in understanding human perception using EEG and psychophysical methods as well as behavioral measures.
+I also use dynamic systems models to help gain insight into the complexities of multi-sensory integration involved in our equilibrium sense.
 I focus on both basic science and translational research.

 Presently, much of our translational effort focuses on the development of more sensitive and more specific diagnostic tests of vestibular function for patients suffering dizziness, imbalance, or vertigo.
 (See Valko et al, 2012 and Lewis/Priesol et al, 2011 citations below for some details.)
-This is significant because a substantial fraction of patients suffering dizziness, vertigo, and/or imbalance are difficult to diagnose using existing tests that focus on measurements of reflexive responses like the vestibulo-ocular reflex (VOR).
+This is significant because a substantial fraction of patients suffering dizziness, vertigo, and/or imbalance are difficult to diagnose using existing tests that focus on measurements of reflexes.

 Historically, we were the first lab to study vestibular implants to treat patients suffering severe bilateral vestibular loss and have a number of patents that have been licensed by a commercial entity intent on bring this device to market in the near future.
 We maintain significant research interests in this area.